Public Health (MPH): Online Program

 Letters must be from professional (i.e., supervisor or manager) or academic (i.e., faculty, advisor, or department head) sources.
 Recent college graduates are strongly encouraged to provide one letter of recommendation from an academic source that speaks to their performance in college-level coursework.
 Recommendations will not be accepted from friends, family members, personal counselors or therapists, co-workers, or clergy.

 If English is not your first language, you are required to submit an official TOEFL or IELTS score report, demonstrating satisfactory English language proficiency.
-A minimum score of 600 on the paper test, 250 on the computerized test, or 105 on the Internet-based test is required.
+A minimum score of 105 on the Internet-based test is required.
 Simmons must receive scores directly from ETS (Educational Testing Service).

 Please note that the TOEFL or IELTS is not required if you have earned either a bachelor’s or master’s degree from a regionally accredited U.S. postsecondary institution or from a postsecondary institution recognized by the Ministry of Education in an English-speaking country.